 Many people also believe children are born as “digital natives”, knowing more about technology because they have only known life with technology (Plowman & McPake, 2013, young children are digital natives section).
 However, Lydia Plowman and Joanna McPake’s study showed that children can be just as overwhelmed with using technology at first as any other “digital immigrant”.
 They require instruction and good modelling by adults in order to become proficient and to use technology for its best purposes (2013, young children are digital natives section).

-Figure 3: Parent assisting child with online studying (EduWW, n.d.)
+Figure 4: Parent assisting child with online studying (EduWW, n.d.) |

-Another theory of children and technology is that children need to become tech savvy as early as possible to be successful in their futures lives.
+Furthermore, another theory of children and technology is that children need to become tech savvy as early as possible to be successful in their futures lives.
 Technology is all around us, in every part of our lives now and technology can expand the range of opportunities for children to learn about the world around them.
 It can assist them to develop their communication skills and help them to “learn to learn” (Plowman & McPake, 2013, children need to be tech savvy for their future section) .
 Organisations such as libraries can support this need by providing services and access to technology and knowledgeable library staff.

-During this activity I discovered that I need to make more effort look at emerging technologies in order to be able to provide support to young people on their developmental journey when planning library services.
+During this activity, I discovered that I need to make more effort look at emerging technologies in order to be able to provide support to young people on their developmental journey when planning library services.

 References

 Canva.
-(2024).
+(2024a).
 Canva. https://www.canva.com/about/

 Curran, S. (2024, April).
 Term 2 library events calendar [video].
 YouTube. https://youtube.com/shorts/gbPQRpoR-5c?feature=share